ayyjohn/ayyjohn.github.io/_posts/2021-01-11-herbie-for-roty.markdown

 ![page source](/assets/herbie_roty/inspect_page.png)

-I was able to come up with the following and paste it into the devtools console
+I was able to come up with the following and paste it into the devtools repl

 {% highlight javascript %}
 let voteForHerbie = () => {